intel/gits/doc/Config/gits_config_options.md

 - `WindowsKeyHandling` - Select keyboard handling method on Windows:
     - MessageLoop - key presses are detected as events returned by GetMessage WinAPI function
     - AsyncKeyState - key presses are checked with GetAsyncKeyState WinAPI function

+### Performance

+- `Benchmark` - Causes GITS to produce csv file with system clock times of each frame.